hafx/SubChecker/README.md

 The Private API returns more threat data and exposes more endpoints.
 The Private API is governed by an SLA that guarantees readiness of data.
 ~~~
-# How it works ?
-1. Enumerating subdomains (using API or crt.sh)
-2. All subdomains found go through a `curl -s -m2 --head http(s)://subdomain` to check the HTTP status codes.
-If the output of this command is empty then the subdomain appear as not being used.

-# Color meaning
-- Green : the web server is working (status code = 200) :+1:
-- Blue : the subdomain is used (status code = [201,599] redirection, client error, server error, ...)
-- Red : the subdomain is not used :x:

 # HTTP Status Codes
 ~~~